wilddeer/blog/_posts/en/2014-01-27-links-please.md

 ##TL;DR

-Use `button` for actions on the page, `a` for links and actions that have a fallback URL.
+Use `button` for actions within the page, `a` for links and actions that have a fallback URL.

 Despite the fact that nowadays it's nearly impossible to find a device without javascript, there still is a good chance that javascript either executes with errors, or just doesn't load.
 In this case good [unobtrusive js](https://en.wikipedia.org/wiki/Unobtrusive_JavaScript) and proper fallbacks will save the day and the functionality of your site.